Here's A 20-Second Guide To What Aussie Traders Are Talking About This Morning

-From Greg McKenna at GlobalFX and Lighthouse Securities, here’s a quick guide to what’s on the minds of Australian traders heading into the day.
+From Greg McKenna of GlobalFX and Lighthouse Securities, here’s a quick guide to what traders are talking about in the Australian market this morning.

-– It was a night of concerns about the Fed, growth and Septaper it seems – drawing a line through a number of markets suggests it was a bit of a “risk off” night.
+– The scene in global markets overnight was set by the flow of data.
+HSBC and Markit Manufacturing PMI’s over the past 24 hours dominated.
+First China (47.7) printed its lowest number in 11 months which knocked the Aussie dollar as we rolled through Europe better prints in France (49.8), Germany (50.3) and the EU (50.1) were all higher than expectations and up on the previous month.
+Also out were solid New home sales data in the US which jumped 8.3%.

-– On the Global FX scene the Aussie Dollar is the worst performer at 0.9205 this morning (-0.6%) and looking a bit wobbly on the hourly and 4 hour charts.
-The Euro rejected 1.33 again overnight (1.3295 high) and sits down a smidge at 1.3263, GBP is essentially unchanged (1.5338) but it is the Yen which is suggestive that this is a bit of a safety move as it sits at 97.94 when it should probably be higher based on techs and retail sales yesterday.
+– As a result the US dollar is stronger this morning (increased taper hopes) across the board but off its highs on the back of the data.
+EUR (1.3194) was the most resilient given the better data in the EZ but GBP (1.5307) was 0.4% lower, the Yen (100.27) lost 0.87%.

 Business Insider Emails & Alerts